clouddotinc/zbmowrey-com/docs/intro.md

 My interests and hobbies are mostly tech-focused, but I also enjoy traveling with my family and pointing out that it's not cold in Florida.

 I hope you find something of interest here.
-If you have ideas for something I can add, please speak up.
-I'd be happy to expand the library.
+I am very open to feedback, including but not limited to requests for new content of some sort, requests that I clarify or rewrite something to make more sense, corrections on technical points, or whatever else you might want to say.

 ## What You'll Find Here